Skip to main content

 Gas Smell Safety - Common Questions

-Can a gas stove leak without the burners being on?
+Can a gas stove leak when no burners are on?

 How quickly is a gas leak dangerous?